rohitsonwane652/shopping-app/README.md

 # Shopping Rewards API

-A Spring Boot application to calculate and retrieve reward points for customers based on their last 3 months purchase transactions.
+A Spring Boot application to calculate and retrieve reward points for customers based on their purchase transactions.
 ---
 ## Reward Calculation Logic
 - Customers receive **2 points** for every dollar spent **over $100** in each transaction.
 - Customers receive **1 point** for every dollar spent **between $50 and $100** in each transaction.
 - No points are awarded for spending below $50.

+## Description
+This project provides RESTful API endpoints built with Spring Boot to calculate and retrieve reward points earned by customers based on their transaction history.
+It supports generating both complete reward statements and statements limited to the last three months.
+- The API endpoints are defined in the RewardController class, adhering to standard REST API design principles.
+- The core business logic resides in the RewardServiceImpl class, which implements the RewardService interface to ensure loose coupling and maintainability.
+- For fetching data logic TransactionRepository contains methods.
+- Exception handling is centralized in the GlobalExceptionHandler class, which also manages custom exceptions like          TransactionNotFoundException,InvalidDataException and NotFoundException.
+- Unit tests are implemented in the RewardsServiceImplTest and RewardControllerTest classes to ensure the correctness of business logic and API behavior.

 ## 📁 Project Structure